What Are the Benefits of Astaxanthin, and Should You Take It?

 Where Does Astaxanthin Come From?

-Astaxanthin supplements are common, but this antioxidant is also naturally occurring in many foods you might already eat – including salmon, rainbow trout, shrimp, and crayfish, says Natalie Rizzo, MS, RD, author of The No-Brainer Nutrition Guide For Every Runner.
+Astaxanthin supplements are common, but this antioxidant-like compound is also naturally occurring in many foods you might already eat – including salmon, rainbow trout, shrimp, and crayfish, says Natalie Rizzo, MS, RD, author of The No-Brainer Nutrition Guide For Every Runner.
 It’s also found in microalgae, fungi, algae, yeast, krill, sea bream, quail, and shrimp.
 Fun fact: It’s what makes flamingos pink because of the algae, shrimp, and other crustaceans they eat!

 What Foods Have Astaxanthin in Them?